 Lennie Rae is a senior environmental manager with 25 years of experience specializing in regulatory permitting and CEQA/NEPA projects for public and private clients.
 Lennie Rae has managed the environmental compliance process for diverse and complex infrastructure projects on behalf of the California and Washington State Departments of Transportation, West Coast ports and cities, and the US Army Corps of Engineers.
 Her expertise includes compliance with the federal Endangered Species Act, National Historic Preservation Act, and the California Coastal Act, and Clean Water Act Section 404 and Section 401 permits.
 Lennie Rae also has experience in mitigation design and construction; coordinating design-build construction timelines with permitting schedules; negotiating programmatic permits for timeliness and predictability; and preparing permit compliance documentation.

-Aaron is an attorney with 15 years of professional experience within the US and overseas.
-He has worked as a Procurement Officer with the Afghan Relief Organization, an Instructor with the American University of Afghanistan at Kabul, and as a Technical Editor for the Afghan Women’s Mission.
-Most recently, Aaron’s work as a Senior Contracts Attorney with Washington State has enabled him to develop extensive knowledge of government contracts, procurements, policy and regulations.
-The breadth of these experiences allows Aaron to work with private and public stakeholders to advance competing interests with an eye toward equitable resolution of conflicting priorities.
+Aaron is an attorney with 15 years of professional experience in the US and overseas.
+He has worked for the US Agency for International Development (USAID) and the American University (AU) abroad.
+Most recently, Aaron’s work as a Senior Contracts Attorney with Washington State has enabled him to develop extensive knowledge of government contracts, procurements, policy, and regulations.
+Aaron’s expertise is engaging public and private stakeholders to advance competing interests with an eye toward equitable resolution.

 Statement of Qualifications